Chin Eei Hui

 Chin Eei Hui (陳儀慧 (Tân Gî-hūi); Hakka Pha̍k-fa-sṳ: Chhìn Ngì-fui; born 18 June 1982) is a former badminton player from Malaysia who plays in both women's and mixed doubles.
-She worked as a coach for Malaysia's national women's doubles players of which the contract ended in 2020.
-Starting from 2021 until now, she partners with Li-Ning and work with independent players such as Tan Kian Meng, Lai Pei Jing, Teo Ee Yi and Ong Yew Sin.
+She worked as a coach for Malaysia's national women's doubles players until her contract ended in 2020.
+Starting from 2021 until now, she has partnered with Li-Ning and works with independent players such as Tan Kian Meng, Lai Pei Jing, Teo Ee Yi and Ong Yew Sin.